fudgebucket27/LoopDropSharp/README.md

 # LoopDropSharp
-This application can airdrop NFTs and other tokens on Loopring Layer 2.
+Find Nft holders, airdrop Nfts, mass transfer cryto, and more on Loopring.
+Quickly find what you need and send.
+Save time with LoopDropSharp.

 https://cobmin.io/posts/Airdrop-Nfts-on-Loopring

 ## Setup

-Here is a video going over the setup: https://youtu.be/Bkl6BwfA6jE
+Here is a video going over the setup: https://youtu.be/P0EvuxfpCR4

-This application uses a ***Metamask/GameStop*** private key to sign the transfers so you will need to export that out from your Metamask/GameStop account.
+This application uses a ***MetaMask/GameStop*** private key to sign the transfers.
+You will need to export that out from your metamask/gamestop Wallet.
 You can export the Loopring related account details from the "Security" tab while logged into https://loopring.io.
-Make sure these details are from the same account.
+Make sure these details are from the same Wallet. *Note* that you cannot perform transfers with a Loopring wallet

 DO NOT SHARE ANY API OR PRIVATE KEYS with anyone else!!!!!!!

-This was written in .NET 6 so you need an IDE that can compile it.

 You will need to change the "appsettings.json" file in the project directory with the necessary information.
+The video above covers this.

 ```json
 {